-AdZel Duo has brought their performances and masterclasses to Carnegie's Weil Recital Hall, Eastman School of Music, Juilliard School, University of Michigan, Northwestern University, University of Western Michigan, The International Clarinet Association Conference, The European Clarinet Conference, Oklahoma Clarinet Symposium, Zodiac Festival, Imani Winds Chamber Music Festival, San Francisco Conservatory, University of Kansas, Rutgers School of Music and the Yale School of Music among others.
-Working with the leading voices of contemporary music such as Mohammed Fairouz, Jason Barabba, Annie Guzzo, Forrest Pierce, Beth Wiemann, and with future works by Valerie Coleman, Jennifer Bellor and Ingrid Stolzel, AdZel has created new dialogues in sound.
+The AdZel Duo has taken their recitals, concertos, and masterclasses to Carnegie's Weill Recital Hall, Eastman School of Music, the Juilliard School, University of Michigan, Northwestern University, Indiana University, The International Clarinet Association Conferences, The European Clarinet Conference, Costa Rica International Clarinet Festival, Madrid Royal Conservatory, Zodiac Festival, Imani Winds Chamber Music Festival, University of California, San Francisco Conservatory, Rutgers School of Music and the Yale School of Music among many others.
+Working with the leading voices of contemporary music such as Mohammed Fairouz, Jason Barabba, Annie Guzzo, Ingrid Stolzel, Forrest Pierce, Beth Wiemann, and with future works by Valerie Coleman, Rachel Whelan, Sergio Delgado, and Jennifer Bellor, AdZel has created new dialogues in sound.

-Their unique "informance" has been lauded as "truly inspiring" and "beautifully presented".
-Blending original music and spoken word, their concerts blend education and music into an modern language that embraces diversity in classical music.
+Their unique performances have been lauded as "truly inspiring" and "beautifully presented."
+Blending original music and spoken word, their concerts combine education and music into a modern language that embraces diversity in classical music.

 MARIAM ADAM, born in Monterey, California to an Egyptian father and a Mexican mother, lives between New York and Paris, a composite of influences that has shaped her musicianship and collaborations worldwide.
+She is the clarinet professor at Vanderbilt University.
 She has performed with Wayne Shorter, Chick Corea, Paquito D’Rivera, Yo-Yo Ma, Eric le Sage, Claudio Bohorquez, Simon Shaheen, Kuss Quartet, Gil Kalish, Ann Marie-McDermott and in such venues and series as Carnegie Hall, Hollywood Bowl, Walt Disney Hall, Jordan Hall, Kennedy Center, San Francisco Performances, Wigmore Hall, Paris’ Cité de la Musique, Beijing Performing Arts Center, Bremen Musikfest, Jazz a Marciac and France’s pre-eminent Folle Journee.

 A founding member of the Grammy-nominated woodwind quintet, Imani Winds, she maintained an active international touring schedule for over 15 years.
 The quintet is a pillar in the classical music community, unparalleled in developing the wind quintet to a new level through virtuosity, style, repertoire and engaging programs.